 The other major problem in firms offering both time and non time based fees is that, by definition, if you still have time based fees you have to record your time and record it accurately.Invariably what that has meant to many firms practising this way is that, even with the best will in the world, when they attempt to offer non time based fees they usually struggle as they still default to time as their principal costing and billing tool.

-As I will discuss in my next post, when you stop relying on timesheets as your firms indicator of cost and as a prime internal measurement and reward tool, you better and more quickly understand that value is created outside your firm.
-As Matthew Burgess lawyer, entrepreneur, author and former partner of Biglaw firm McCullough Robertson and now one of the founding directors of the innovative start up Viewlegal explains:
+When you stop relying on timesheets as your firms indicator of cost and as a prime internal measurement and reward tool, you better and more quickly understand that value is created outside your firm.
+As Matthew Burgess one of the founding directors of the innovative start up Viewlegal explains: